Fashion Design Program Overview

 - Learn from faculty with real-world, professional experience in both the business and fashion industries.

 - Design menswear, women’s sportswear, costumes and haute couture evening and wedding gowns to better understand your personal aesthetic.

 - Benefit from a personalized learning environment consisting of small class numbers, ensuring one-on-one instruction (unlike at larger institutions).

 - Become a creative, curious and analytical fashion technician with top-quality teaching methods, mixing mix traditional lectures, practical workshops, personal research, and experimentation.

 - Gain in-demand, technical skills in computer-aided design (CAD) programs like Gerber, Illustrator, Photoshop and Adobe for Textile Design.

 - Get invaluable opportunities and experience from student competitions, sponsored by organizations like Boston Fashion Week, Providence Fashion Week, Caribbean Fashion Week, Eileen Fisher, and the North Shore Mall

 - Put your knowledge to the test at your Fashion Design internship, with easy access to Boston's high-end Newbury street – home to many successful designers and well-known brands.

-- Opt to continue your education with Bay State College's 4-year B.S. in Management - Fashion Industry Concentration program, with a Minor in Fashion Design.
+- Opt to continue your education with Bay State College's 4-year B.S. in Fashion Merchandising with a concentration in Fashion Design.

 Want to be a cut above the rest?
 Request information about our 2-year Fashion Design program today!